The Quenched Satellite Population Around Milky Way Analogs: Selection Effects on the Quenched Satellite Population

-In the left panel, we can see that the application of these additional selection criteria (ELVES-M and ELVES-SB) does marginally decrease the estimated quenched fractions and bring them into better agreement with the SAGA--II sample.\ Shifting to the right panel, which shows the UV+sSFR-based quenched/star-forming classification, we see a decrease in the ELVES quenched fractions below $\mathrm{log}(M_*/M_{\odot}) \sim8$.\ This shift brings the ELVES sample into stronger agreement with the SAGA--II than the colour-magnitude (or morphology) definition(s).\ Although the partial UV coverage for the ELVES sample does affect the number of satellites in each subset, there are only marginal ($<10\%$) differences between the ELVES-M and ELVES-SB in either of the quenched/star-forming panels.\ It is interesting to note the general agreement between the ELVES-H and SAGA--II sample in the right panel, particularly in the $\mathrm{log}(M_*/M_{\odot}) \sim6.8$ bin.\ While the additional selection criteria (ELVES-M and ELVES-SB) have an effect on the quenched fraction, this agreement between the ELVES-H and SAGA--II values may also stem from several compounding factors such as the aforementioned UV coverage, choice of binning, inclusion of lower mass hosts, etc.\ We note that the spike in the quenched fraction in the $\mathrm{log}(M_*/M_{\odot}) \sim8$ bin is a result of adopting the SAGA--II stellar mass bins.\ Nevertheless, we adopt this latter star-forming definition as our preferred definition as it is physically motivated (i.e.\ sensitive to significant recent star-formation) and it is widely adopted in both observations \citep[e.g.][]{2013Karachentsev,2013Wetzel} and simulations \citep[e.g.][]{2019Pallero,Akins2021,2021Joshi}.\ We provide the mean quenched fractions, $\langle$QF$\rangle$, for each of these selection criteria and star-forming definitions in Table \ref{tab:selection}.
+In the left panel, we can see that the application of these additional selection criteria (ELVES-M and ELVES-SB) does marginally decrease the estimated quenched fractions and bring them into better agreement with the SAGA--II sample.\ Shifting to the right panel, which shows the UV+sSFR-based quenched/star-forming classification, we see a decrease in the ELVES quenched fractions below $\mathrm{log}(M_*/M_{\odot}) \sim8$.\ This shift brings the ELVES sample into stronger agreement with the SAGA--II than the colour-magnitude (or morphology) definition(s).\ Although the partial UV coverage for the ELVES sample does affect the number of satellites in each subset, there are only marginal ($<10\%$) differences between the ELVES-M and ELVES-SB in either of the quenched/star-forming panels.\ It is interesting to note the general agreement between the ELVES-H and SAGA--II sample in the right panel, particularly in the $\mathrm{log}(M_*/M_{\odot}) \sim6.8$ bin.\ While the additional selection criteria (ELVES-M and ELVES-SB) have an effect on the quenched fraction, this agreement between the ELVES-H and SAGA--II values may also stem from several compounding factors such as the aforementioned UV coverage, choice of binning, inclusion of lower mass hosts, etc.\ We note that the spike in the quenched fraction in the $\mathrm{log}(M_*/M_{\odot}) \sim8$ bin is a result of adopting the SAGA--II stellar mass bins.\ Another factor to consider is the SFR relation we have used in this work from \citet{2006IglesiasParamo}.\ As noted by \citet{2023Greene}, it is possible that we are overestimating our quenched fractions since these relations are calibrated to higher metallicity systems.\ However, we find commensurate SFR estimates for SAGA satellites from our NUV analysis and forthcoming H$\alpha$ imaging (Jones et al., in prep), suggesting that a better understanding of SFR relations is required, particularly for low mass galaxies that are not undergoing large star forming episodes.\ Nevertheless, we adopt this latter star-forming definition as our preferred definition as it is physically motivated (i.e.\ sensitive to significant recent star-formation) and is widely adopted in both observations \citep[e.g.][]{2013Karachentsev,2013Wetzel} and simulations \citep[e.g.][]{2019Pallero,Akins2021,2021Joshi}.\ We keep the aforementioned caveats in mind and consider these two star-forming definitions as upper and lower bounds on the ``true'' quenched fractions.\ We provide the mean quenched fractions, $\langle$QF$\rangle$, for each of these selection criteria and star-forming definitions in Table \ref{tab:selection}.